 - Nothing reveals Christ more clearly than the gospel (2 Cor.
 4:6).

 - Nothing makes God more desirable or beautiful than the gospel (Ps.
 27:4)

 Therefore, our passion is to make the gospel paramount (1 Cor.
-15:3) in all things for sinner’s joy and the Savior’s glory.
-Broken people do this best.
+15:3) in all things for the sinner’s joy and the Savior’s glory.

-Our passion and prayer is that through our website and ministries the gospel becomes paramount in your life so that you are set free from soul-enslaving idols (Gal.
+Our prayer is that through our church the gospel becomes paramount in your life so that you are set free from soul-enslaving idols (Gal.
 4:8-9) and brought to see and savor the all-satisfying joy of knowing (and being known!)
-Christ crucified and risen for you.
+Christ crucified, buried and risen for you.